Fact Sheet 16:

 7. Background Checks and Your Credit Report

-9. How to Prepare for a Background Check
+9. Preparing for a Background Check

 This guide explains the why and how of background checks.
 It also tells you what can be covered in a background report, your rights under the Fair Credit Reporting Act, and what you can do to prepare.
-For more information, go to the References section at the end of this guide.

 - Negligent hiring lawsuits are on the rise.
 If an employee's actions hurt someone, the employer may be liable.
 The threat of liability gives employers reason to be cautious in checking an applicant's past.
-A bad decision can wreak havoc on a company's budget and reputation as well as ruin the career of the hiring official.
-Employers no longer feel secure in relying on their instinct as a basis to hire.

 I don't have anything to hide.
 Why should I worry?